 Taste: This time the sherry comes first with raisins and sultanas, figs and lots of woody spice.
 Orange.
 Dark chocolate.
 Water settles the spice a little and brings out some silky honey notes along with green apples.

-Value for money: £55 is a good price for a malt aged 11 years and bottled at cask strength.
+Thoughts: £55 is a good price for a malt aged 11 years and bottled at cask strength.
 Throw in a fancy sherry cask and Glen Scotia would appear to have nailed this one.

 If a successful finish means allowing both the original and secondary casks to make their presence felt in the final dram, then this Scotia effort has worked out pretty well for my palate, with extra layers of flavour on top of what I suspect was already a rather capable malt.
 That it has been presented at a sensible price and a strength of 54.1% is an added bonus that cannot be ignored.
 Really enjoying this one.
 Recommended.